-Here’s what we expect from 5G when next-gen networks blanket the nation, and what we’ve seen when we've done 5G vs 4G comparisons so far.
+Here’s what we expect from 5G when next-gen networks blanket the nation, and what we’ve seen from our own 5G vs. 4G comparisons combined with testing from third-party firms.

 5G speed: 5G vs. 4G download speeds compared